deepaksood619/deepaksood619.github.io/docs/psychology/biases-fallacies.md

 - Selective exposure
   - Listens to people and media persons that agree with them and dismiss others that challenge their world views
 - We'll go a long way to reduce the feeling that our thoughts or actions don't line up with the way we see ourselves or the world

+#### Example

+Fox tries to reach grapes that are out of his reach

+Outcomes -

+1. Get to the grapes
+2. Admit that he was not smart/skilled enough to get to the grapes (Hurts Ego)
+3. Reinterpret the situation retrospectively (Never wanted those sour grapes anyway)

 ## [**Selection Bias**](https://en.wikipedia.org/wiki/Selection_bias)